meincken/cloverleaffeeds-v2/site/content/care-instructions/_index.md

 ---
 title: Care Instructions
 type: care-instructions
-image: /img/products-jumbotron.jpg
+image: /img/thegirls.jpg
-heading: Looking after your garement
+heading: Looking after your garment
 description: >-
   Your garment is totally home produced with love and care from 100% bluefaced Leicester fleece
 intro: